Yukino2002/Bokeverse/temp.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Overview

-### Game Smart Contract

-The smart contract that the Bokeverse game runs on is a non-fungible token (NFT) contract that is built on the ERC1155Base contract by thirdweb which implements the ERC1155 NFT standard along with some additional functionality.
-This contract allows the creation of unique, collectible bokemons that can be owned by users and can have a unique experience level assigned to them.

-The contract includes the following functions:

-- `MintTo`:
-  This function is responsible for minting new bokemons.
-It takes in parameters such as the recipient's address, the token ID, token URI, and the amount to be minted.
-This function also handles assigning a unique token ID to the bokemon if none is provided.

-- `Mint`:
-  This function is a higher-level implementation of the MintTo function that takes in additional parameters such as the experience level of the bokemon being minted.

-- `GetBokemon`:
-  This function returns the token URI and experience level of a bokemon specified by its ID.

-- `GetBokemonUri`:
-  This function returns the token URI of a bokemon specified by its ID.

-- `GetBokemonPerUser`:
-  This function returns an array of all the bokemons owned by a specific user.

-- `IncreaseExperience`:
-  This function allows for the experience level of a bokemon to be increased.

-- `IncreaseExperienceBatch`:
-  This function allows for the experience level of multiple bokemons to be increased in bulk.

-- `Redeem`:
-  This function allows users to redeem a bokemon by providing a redeem code.
-If the code is correct, the user will receive the specified bokemon.

-Overall, the Bokeverse contract allows for the creation and management of unique, collectible bokemons that can be owned by users and can have a unique experience level assigned to them.
-This contract provides a number of functions that allow users to interact with their bokemons and manage their experience levels.

-### Marketplace

-The NFT marketplace for Bokeverse was built on the marketplace contract by Thirdweb.
-The frontend of the marketplace was developed using Thirdweb and Tailwind.
-The marketplace provides a platform for users to view and purchase Bokemons that are listed for sale by other users.

-The marketplace includes the following functions:

-- View Listings:
-  Users can view all the Bokemons that are currently listed for sale on the marketplace.

-- Buy Bokemon:
-  Users can purchase a Bokemon by selecting the desired listing and submitting the transaction to the smart contract.

-- List Bokemon (Workaround using Thirdweb Dashboard):
-  Users can list a Bokemon for sale by interacting with the smart contract via the Thirdweb dashboard.
-They can specify the desired price and other relevant information for the listing.

-The NFT marketplace for Bokeverse provides a user-friendly platform for buying and selling Bokemons.
-The integration with the smart contract allows for secure and transparent transactions on the blockchain.

-### QR Redeeming

-The QR Redeeming feature in Bokeverse allows users to redeem a Bokemon by uploading or scanning a QR code using their camera.
-This feature is part of the plan to make physical trading cards for collecting Bokemons.
-The trading cards will include a QR code that can be scanned to redeem the corresponding Bokemon.

-The QR Redeeming feature provides a convenient way for users to collect Bokemons and adds an additional layer of engagement to the Bokeverse game.
-By allowing for physical trading cards, the QR Redeeming feature combines the traditional collectible experience with the benefits of blockchain technology.

-Users can generate a new QR code at website using `npm run generate` .
-This code can be printed on a physical trading card or displayed on a screen for scanning.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

 - [ ] Improving the graphics and overall visual appearance of the game